CME Group aims to provide a smooth onboarding process for clients to begin using the Margin Service API.

 Perform testing on normal business days between Sunday 5 pm CT until Friday 10 pm CT.

 The production API and GUI is periodically down for deployments from Friday 4:30 PM CT - Sunday 5 PM CT

-The API test environment is periodically down for maintenance from 11 - 4 PM CT on Wednesdays.
+The API test environment is periodically down for maintenance from11 - 4 5 AM CT - 12:00 PM CT on Tuesdays or Wednesdays.